rachfop/takomo-docs/docs/organizations/getting-started.md

 ## Credentials

 When managing the AWS organization, you need to have credentials with sufficient permissions to manage the organization itself and assume the administrative role to all accounts that belong to the organization.

-Basically, this means that Takomo's organization management commands need to be run with credentials of an IAM user located in the organization master account.
+In other words, Takomo's organization management commands need to be run with an IAM user's credentials located in the organization master account.

 ### Organization Admin Role

 By default, Takomo uses the credentials currently available in the terminal session to execute operations that query information from the organization and alter its state.
-It is also possible to tell Takomo to use a specific IAM role to execute these organization management operations by setting the `organizationAdminRoleName` property in the organization configuration file.
+It is also possible to tell Takomo to use a specific IAM role to perform these organization management operations by setting the [organizationAdminRoleName](/docs/config-reference/organization#organizationadminrolename) property in the organization configuration file.

 #### Example: Setting the organization admin role name